mbloch/mapshaper/docs/examples/ny-state.md

 1. Load states/provinces (source: Natural Earth)
 2. Make a layer containing just N.Y.
 State
 3. Project to Lambert Confirmal Conic
-4. Load roads (source: Natural Earth) and project
-5. Create a rectangular frame around N.Y.
+4. Create a rectangular frame around N.Y.
+5. Clip the states to the frame
-6. Derive a lines layer from the states/provinces layer
+6. Derive label points from the states/provinces
-7. Create a set of label points from the state polygons
+7. Extract lines from the states/provinces
-8. Use the rectangle to clip the other layers
+8. Load roads (source: Natural Earth)
+9. Project and clip
+10. Divide the roads at the N.Y. border (for styling)
-9. Style all the layers
+11. Style all the layers
-10. Export as SVG
+12. Export as SVG

 ### Code